Bhutan Mystical Tour Itinerary

 After lunch, visit the Punakha Dzong, “Palace of Great Happiness”.
 Punakha Dzong is the former winter Capital and at present day hosts the administrative seat of the district.
 Also the winter residence of the central monastic body and its Chief Abbot.
 The Dzong lies between two rivers, the Pochu and Mochu, male and female river.

-Evening, hike to Chimi Lhakhang to visit the temple of Bhutan’s foremost saint, Lama Drukpa Kunley, also known as the “Divine Madman”.
-This temple is called the Temple of Fertility as it is believed that childless couples who come here to pray for a child are usually blessed with a child.
+Evening, hike to Chimi Lhakhang to visit the temple of the Bhutan’s foremost saint, Lama Drukpa Kunley, also known as the “Divine Madman”.
+This temple is called the Temple of Fertility as it is believed that childless couples who come here to pray for a child is usually blessed with a child.
 Overnight Punakha/ Wangdue.
 (Alt; 1240m)

 After dinner, you can take a leisurely walk around Punakha town.
 Overnight Punakha/ Wangdue.
 (Alt; 1240m)

 The journey will take you across Pele La pass (3,300m), which is marked by a chorten and an array of prayer flags.
-On a clear day, you can get spectacular views of the highest peaks of the kingdom and it is quite common to spot some yaks and yak herders on this pass.
+On a clear day, you can get spectacular views of the highest peaks of the kingdom and its quite common to sopt some yaks and yak herders on this pass.
 This point marks the boundary between western and central Bhutan as well as the western border of Jigme Singye Wangchuck National Park.
 Beyond Pele La is Longte Valley where people raise sheep and yaks.
 You’ll come to the village of Rukubji Valley, with its big school and Gompa.

 The houses here are clustered amid extensive fields of mustard, potatoes, barley, and wheat.
 As you drive down through rhododendron trees and ferns, you’ll reach Chendebji village.
 This was a night halt for mule caravans traveling from Trongsa during the reign of the 2nd King of Bhutan.
 Just below Chendebji village is the Chendebji chorten, a large white structure beside a stream.
 This chorten is modeled after Swayambhunath in Kathmandu.

-The last village before you reach Trongsa is Tangsibji, which provides a full view of Trongsa Dzong and its distinctive red roof.
+The last village before you reach Trongsa is Tangsibji, which provides full view of Trongsa Dzong and its distinctive red roof.
 Trongsa Dzong, built in 1645, is a vast, white fortress that appears to grow directly up from the narrow green ridge on which it is constructed.
 It is one of the most powerful Dzongs and even today the crown prince of Bhutan must first become its Trongsa Penlop (governor) before he can become Bhutan’s King.
 On arrival visit Trongsa Dzong and walk around the sloppy town of Trongsa.
 Overnight Trongsa.
 (Alt; 2180m)

 Drive to Bumthang from Trongsa (68km/ 3hr), the spiritual heartland of Bhutan.
 This journey will take you over one of the most scenically beautiful routes in Bhutan via the Yotong La pass (3425m), which is also the habitat for the Satyr peasant.
 Good for photography.
 As you enter the Chhume Valley (the first of the four valleys that comprise the Bumthang Valley) you can visit a center of Yathra weaving.
 Yathra is the name for the locally produced hand-woven woolen cloth.
 Distinctive patterns and bright, earthy colors enliven the fabric, which is used for a wide variety of purposes and sought after throughout the country.